Ait Bennasser: Bordeaux release Monaco midfielder after loan spell | Goal.com

 ▶ https://t.co/CqYQMz74he

-Ait Bennasser has spent his entire career in France after developing through the ranks at Nancy which later earned him a move to Monaco in 2016.
+Ait Bennasser has spent his entire career in France after coming through the ranks at Nancy and later earned him a move to Monaco in 2016.

 The 23-year-old returned to Nancy for the 2016-17 campaign and then moved to Caen the following season.
 He joined Saint-Etienne for the second part of the 2018-19 campaign before his latest switch to Bordeaux.